jina-ai/jina/docs/fundamentals/executor/executor-api.md

 Methods decorated with `@request` can return `DocumentArray`, `DocumentArrayMemmap`, `Dict` or `None`.

-- If the return is `None`, then Jina considers all changes happen in-place.
+- If the return is `None`, then Jina considers all changes to happened in-place.
 The next Executor will receive the updated `docs` modified by the current Executor.
 - If the return is `DocumentArray` or `DocumentArrayMemmap`, then the current `docs` field in the `Request` will be overridden by the return, which will be forwarded to the next Executor in the Flow.
 - If the return is a `Dict`, then `Request.parameters` will be updated by union with the return.
 The next Executor will receive this updated `Request.parameters`.
 One can leverage this feature to pass parameters between Executors.